anton-g/blog/content/blog/mealshakes/index.md

 ---
 title: Mealshakes
-date: "2017-09-05T21:00:00.000Z"
+date: '2017-09-05T21:00:00.000Z'
-description: "Optimize your dinners with mealshakes"
+description: 'Optimize your dinners with mealshakes'
+state: 'bloomed'
 ---

 I commute approximately three hours in total per day, to and from work.
 It's exhausting, it lowers my morale, impedes my life in general and if I didn't love my job I would not be able to stand it.
 One thing I've done to increase my free time is "_optimizing_" my dinners by replacing them with mealshakes.

 The first time I heard about mealshakes was from the podcaster [Fredrik Björeman](http://www.bjoreman.com) and just a little bit later from a couple of friends of mine.
 They had all tried some type of mealshake in one form or another.
 Mealshakes is basically what is sounds like; a water and powder based shake that replaces one of your daily meals.